TheHADILP/docker_retweet_bot/README.md

 ### retweet-blacklist
 All retweeted Tweet-IDs are saved in this file.
-This ensures that no duplicate posts are tweeted.
+This ensures that no duplicate posts are tweeted (so the Twitter API doesn't complain).

 ### users
 A list of Twitter user that you want to iterate through (one user per line).